gnu-octave/pkg-control/.github/ISSUE_TEMPLATE/control-package.md

 ---
-name: Control Package
+name: Report Control Package issues
-about: Bugs and feature requests to the Control Package
+about: Bugs and feature requests for the Control Package
 title: ''
 labels: ''
 assignees: ''